dtd442/duke390-dash/README.md

 - **GPS telemetry** — position, speed, native altitude and bearing logged alongside OBD data; network provider fallback for fast initial fix
 - **Background GPS** — GPS and all sensors remain active with screen off thanks to `ACCESS_BACKGROUND_LOCATION` and `foregroundServiceType="connectedDevice|location"`
 - **Session logging** — CSV and JSON saved to Downloads folder, start/stop from UI or Quick Settings tile; logged at fixed 2 Hz independent of OBD polling rate
-- **Quick Settings tile** — toggle recording from the notification shade without opening the app
+- **Quick Settings tile** — start and stop recording directly from the notification shade, even with the app fully closed; the service runs autonomously in background and shuts itself down when recording stops
 - **Foreground service** — owns all sensor managers (OBD, TPMS, GPS, IMU); keeps everything alive with screen off via `PARTIAL_WAKE_LOCK`
-- **Simulation mode** — fake data for UI development without a bike

 ---